 EcoWillow 2.0 - Economic Analysis of Shrub Willow Biomass Crops

 EcoWillow 2.0 is the most comprehensive and up-to-date financial analysis tool for shrub willow biomass crops.
-Originally released in 2008 after over 20 years of research on shrub willow crops at SUNY-ESF, EcoWillow 2.0 was released in 2014 and incorporates the latest data from research trials across North America and commercial willow production in New York State.
-A new series of fact sheets is also available below to support your use of EcoWillow 2.0.
+Originally released in 2008 after 20 years of research on shrub willow crops at SUNY-ESF, EcoWillow 2.0 was released in 2014 and incorporates the latest data from research trials across North America and commercial willow production in New York State.
+A new series of fact sheets is also available below to support your use of the model.
 EcoWillow has been downloaded by over 1000 users in 70 countries and will continue to updated and improved by staff at SUNY-ESF as new information becomes available and best practices for shrub willow crops continue to be developed.